clojure-goes-fast/clj-async-profiler/README.md

 [![Clojure Goes Brrr: a quest for performance](http://img.youtube.com/vi/s3mjVAMNVrA/0.jpg)](http://www.youtube.com/watch?v=s3mjVAMNVrA "Clojure Goes Brrr: a quest for performance")

+### Output directory

+To not store the potentially large output files in `/tmp`, you can instead set a custom directory using the Java property `clj-async-profiler.output-dir`:

+`-Dclj-async-profiler.output-dir=./data`

+This is helpful in some cases where the boot drive is kept intentionally small, and you mount large external disks for primary use (like Fly.io).

 ### Tuning for better accuracy

 From [async-profiler